Carreau/phd-dissertation/parts/roleofactin.rst

 typically governed by actin polymerisation just underneath the plasma membrane.
 The lamellipodium is such a protrusion which is constituted by a 2D dendritic actin network that polymerize at the leading edge.
 Second the cell's protrusion need to attach to the surface.
-This is done through transmembrane proteins that are bound to the actin cortex on the inside of the cell.
+This is done through trans membrane proteins that are bound to the actin cortex on the inside of the cell.
 The actin cortex will act as a scaffold to transmit the force across the cellular to these anchor points.
 The last part is the generation of traction in which the rest of the cell is pulled toward the attached protrusion.
-The traction force is mediated through the cytoskeleton and actin cortex while the contraction force themselve can origin from actin network contraction and reorganisation due to myosin motors (:num:`Fig #fig-lam-principle`).
+The traction force is mediated through the cytoskeleton and actin cortex while the contraction force themselves can origin from actin network contraction and reorganisation due to myosin motors (:num:`Fig #fig-lam-principle`).

 ..
 As we can see the cell cytoskeleton and the actin cortex in particular play a